Sahithyasrinivas/Wireone-Project/README.md

 # Wireone-Project
 Team,
-Please instal the dependencies as node modules is not uploaded here.
+Please install the dependencies as node modules is not uploaded here.
 Thankyou